haacked/haacked.com/_posts/2014-11-11-async-void-methods.markdown

 ---
 layout: post
 title: "Avoid async void methods"
-date: 2014-01-02 -0800
+date: 2014-11-11 -0800
 comments: true
 categories: [csharp async]
 ---

-In C#, it's a good idea to avoid `async void` methods.
-They really are a scourge upon your code.
-Stephen Cleary has a pretty detailed article in [MSDN magazine that describes why they are to be avoided](http://msdn.microsoft.com/en-us/magazine/jj991977.aspx).
+Repeat after me, "__Avoid `async void`__!" (_Now say that ten times fast!_)

+In C#, `async void` methods are a scourge upon your code.
+To understand why, I recommend this detailed Stephen Cleary article, [Best Practices in Asynchronous Programming](http://msdn.microsoft.com/en-us/magazine/jj991977.aspx).
+In short, exceptions thrown when awaiting an `async void` method isn't handled the same way as awaiting a `Task` and will crash the process.
+Not a great experience.

-I found another reason recently.
-I was investigating a bug and noticed that the unit test that should have caught the bug was passing.
+Recently, I found another reason to avoid `async void` methods.
+While investigating a bug, I noticed that the unit test that should have ostensibly failed because of the bug passed with flying colors.
 That's odd.
+There was no logical reason for the test to pass given the bug.

 Then I noticed that the return type of the method was `async void`.
-I changed it to `async Task` and it started to fail.
-Ohhhhh shit.
+On a hunch I changed it to `async Task` and it started to fail.
+Ohhhhh snap!

 If you write unit tests using XUnit.NET and accidentally mark them as `async void` instead of `async Task`, the tests are effectively ignored.
-I learned the hard way we had failing tests that were "passing" our test runs.
-Ouch!
+I furiously looked for other cases where we did this and fixed them.

 Pretty much the only valid reason to use `async void` methods is in the case where you need an asynchronous event handler.
 But if you use Reactive Extensions, there's an even better approach that I've [written about before, `Observable.FromEventPattern`](http://haacked.com/archive/2012/04/09/reactive-extensions-sample.aspx/).